The 3 Deadliest Roads in South Florida

 If you are involved in a vehicle accident in South Florida, it is a good idea to contact a South Florida car accident attorney.
 They can review your case and discuss the options you have to recover compensation for the losses you have incurred.

 Even though Florida is a no-fault insurance state, it is still important that you report the accident to the police, get a crash report and file it with your insurance provider in a timely manner.
 If injuries are severe, then you can file a lawsuit to receive damages from the at-fault party.

-If you have been involved in a car accident in Florida on one of the deadly roadways mentioned here, contact the attorneys at Leifer Law Firm by calling (561) 440-7697 to schedule a consultation.
+If you have been involved in a car accident in Florida on one of the deadly roadways mentioned here, contact the attorneys at Leifer & Ramirez by calling 561-660-9421 to schedule a consultation.